Last Updated on January 4, 2021 by Julia Wilson

 - Medications – Antibiotics, antivirals, anti-nausea medications, laxatives, painkillers, cortisone and other types of medication to relieve symptoms.

-- Fluids to maintain hydration – In the veterinarian’s practice, this will usually be via an IV drip.
+- Fluids to maintain hydration – In the veterinarian’s practise, this will usually be via an IV drip.

 - Blood transfusion – A severely anemic cat may require a blood transfusion during treatment.